raghul-parthipan/deep_generative_models_for_exposomics/README.md

 ## Parent directory ##

-- *requirements.txt* give the required packages.
+- *requirements.txt* gives the required packages.

 - In all notebooks, paths will need to be updated based on where data is and where you want models to be saved.